diegob1212/BIManalyst_g_24/A4/README.md

 from get_walls import get_loadbearing_interior_walls
 ```

 Our code works in two different python files.
 The first file is get_walls.py.
-From this one, we have to import the function get_loadbearing_interior_walls in order to select the walls analyse.
-We separate our tool in two part in order because the first function get_loadbearing_interior_walls can be improved without impacting the main project.
+From this one, we have to import the function get_loadbearing_interior_walls in order to select the walls that we want to analyse.
+We separate our tool in two part because the first function get_loadbearing_interior_walls can be improved without impacting the main project.

 ### Step 1 - Fix the R120 requirements